-Create your Bundle Name and set the dates available.
+Next, create your Bundle Name and set the dates on when this bundle will be available for.

 Select number of races to include in list.